hennasingh/ArtisanAlley/README.md

 - I would like to thank [Code Institute](https://codeinstitute.net/) Tutor team for their assistance with troubleshooting and debugging some project issues
 - I would like to thank Claudia, a peer in the Code Institute course for pushing me during periods of self-doubt.
-- A friend Stennie, for believing me to finish this project :P when I had given up.
+- My friend Stennie, for believing in me and constant encouragement.